serge-st/english-lessons/pages/PresentSimpleGeneralSentenceExamples.md

 1. He does not drive a bus.
 1. I live in New York.
 1. We do not work at night.
-1. They often give money to charity.
+1. Wealthy families often give money to charity.
 1. Usually, she leaves the office at 18.
 1. You watch TV on Friday evenings.
 1. We meet every Thursday.